republique-et-canton-de-geneve/git-sync/README.md

   * For every user in list LU:
     * If the user does not exist in GitLab, do nothing (see section [GitLab authentication](#gitlab-authentication)).
-    * If the user already exists in GitLab and is not assigned to the matching GitLab group, assign it with the "Maintainer" GitLab role.
+    * If the user already exists in GitLab, is internal and is not assigned to the matching GitLab group, assign it with the "Maintainer" GitLab role.
     * If the user already exists in GitLab and is already assigned to the matching GitLab group, do nothing.
   * Additionally:
-    * If any user already exists in GitLab, is assigned to the matching GitLab group, has "Maintainer role", but is not in list LU, remove it from the GitLab group, unless the user belongs to the list of not-to-be-cleaned users.
+    * If any user already exists in GitLab, is assigned to the matching GitLab group, has "Maintainer" role, but is not in list LU, remove it from the GitLab group, unless the user belongs to the list of not-to-be-cleaned users
+    * If any user already exists in GitLab, is assigned to the matching GitLab group, has either "Maintainer" or "Developer" role" and is external, remove it from the GitLab group.

 ### BR3 : set all others users are Developers

-Create Retrieve the list of users (LU) of all standard GitLab groups:
+Retrieve the list of users (LU) of all standard GitLab groups:
   * For every user in list LU:
     * For every GitLab group not in `limited-access-groups`:
-      * If the user is not assigned to the GitLab group, assign it with the "Developer" GitLab role.
+      * If the user is not assigned to the GitLab group and is an internal GitLab user, assign it with the "Developer" GitLab role.
-      * If the user is already assigned to the GitLab group with a role weaker than "Developer", assign it with the "Developer" GitLab role.
+      * If the user is already assigned to the GitLab group with a role weaker than "Developer" and is an internal GitLab user, assign it with the "Developer" GitLab role.
       * If the user is already assigned to the GitLab group with a role stronger than or equal to "Developer", do nothing.